-Dual-Core Intel® Xeon® Processor LV and ULV

-Specification Update

-July 2008

-Notice: The Dual-Core Intel® Xeon® processor LV or Dual-Core Core Intel® Xeon® processor ULV and Intel® Celeron® processor 1.66 GHz may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
-Current characterized errata are documented in this specification update.
+The Dual-Core Intel® Xeon® processor LV and ULV and Intel® Celeron® Processor 1.66 GHz may contain design defects or errors known as errata which may cause the product to deviate from published specifications.
+Current characterized errata are available on request.

-Document Number: 311392-014